makrai/notes/lin1909-sentc-embed-nneigh-overap.md

 * [see] approximate nearest neighbor methods in Appendix C

-# 7 Neighbors ... that are stable across embedders
+# 7 Neighbors ... that are stable across embedders 9

-* [consistent] neighbors across different embedders?
-We might expect
 * Table 2
-  * an example query with a sentence that is in the 5-nearest neighborhood for all sentence embedders.
-We also show
+  * an example query with a sentence that is in the 5-nearest neighborhood for all sentence embedders
   * sentences that are highly ranked for some embedder but not in the [top 50] for any other

 # 8 Known paraphrase